top of page

 Wi and Abel Huata whānau

-This trophy was presented in recognition of Canon Wi and Abel Huata’s great contribution to composing, tutoring and writing music, and their leadership of numerous Kapa Haka.
+This taonga was presented in recognition of Canon Wi and Abel Huata’s great contribution to composing, tutoring and writing music, and their leadership of numerous Kapa Haka.
 It recognises their environment with He Toa Takitini – a Kapa Haka which performed at the festival in 1972 – and from which many people went on to form, or lead others.

 TE KAIRANGI O TE MITA O TE REO